slashid/symfony/README.md

 #### How to register webhooks for other applications

-You can use the artisan command to register webhooks with any arbitrary URL:
+You can use the CLI command to register webhooks with any arbitrary URL:

 ```
 php bin/console slashid:webhook:register proxied_webhook PasswordChanged_v1 --webhook-url=https://someotherapplication.example.com/some-arbitrary-url